|Non League Football At Its Best|

 Johnson's double not enough for Reserves

 15th November 2014

 With the first team's away game called off the Reserves were able to call upon the services of player-manager Ben Johnson.
 Ben put Sway ahead in the first half with a half volley but some sloppy defending allowed Burton to score three first half replies and take command of the game.
 But the Reds were much improved in the second half with Under 18 James Langdown impressing on his senior debut.
 The game finished 4-2 with Johnson scoring a second from a corner with a bullet header.

 Founded in 1909, Sway FC is a senior football club with a proud history in local football, having competed in the Bournemouth Hayward Saturday Premier League for many years, last being crowned champions in 2012/2013.
 Our ground in the New Forest village of Sway has excellent facilities with a 50-seater stand and excellent changing rooms.
 An attendance of 50 plus is not unusual for First Team games.
 In 2013 we received an award for our pitch from Hampshire FA.

 Home address: Jubilee Field, Station Road, Sway, SO41 6BE

 Sway are fielding three teams in 2014/2015:

 Sway First Team play in the Bournemouth Premier League.
 Last season they finished 7th in this league and reached the quarter-final of the Hampshire Cup.
 They are managed by Martin Spiers.

 Sway Reserves, managed by Chris Groves, with Paul Nineham as Assistant Manager, compete in the Bournemouth First Division.
 Last season they finished 7th in this league.

-Sway Under 18s play in Division 3 of the Hampshire League under the management team of Rob Matthews and Danny Aston.
+Sway Under 18s play in Division 3 of the Hampshire League under the management team of Rob Mathews and Danny Aston.
 Last season they played in the City of Southampton Youth League winning both the Division One title and the Salvage Cup.
 They also reached the semi-final of the Hampshire Cup.